PStar1980/SkyWeb/README.md

 ## Current Status

-**Active phase:** Phase 9.4 — Career / Interview Proof Assets
+**Active phase:** Phase 9.5 — Demo / Release Cleanup

-The .NET transition is complete.
-DN-10 promoted the ASP.NET Core/C# lane as the default SkyWeb development and build path, and DN-10.1 removed the retired React-only client.
-Recovery for the retired client is through Git history or an earlier repo archive, not through an active source folder.
+The .NET transition is complete, the retired React-only client has been removed, and the Phase 9 portfolio/docs track is in release-candidate cleanup.
+SkyWeb is now presented as a post-cutover React + ASP.NET Core analytics product rather than a migration workbench.

 Primary implementation path: